-Consultation on proposed vehicle emissions and fuel quality measures
+Consultation on Draft Regulation Impact Statements on vehicle emissions and fuel efficiency measures

-Taking this feedback into account, the Ministerial Forum has released the following three consultation papers:
+Taking this feedback into account, the Ministerial Forum subsequently released, on 20 December 2016, the following three consultation papers:

-- a draft Regulation Impact Statement for introducing fuel efficiency standards for light vehicles;
+- a draft Regulation Impact Statement on improving the efficiency of new light vehicles;

 - a draft Regulation Impact Statement on strengthening noxious emissions standards for light and heavy vehicles; and